kittim1000/1_iri_edp/README.md

 location of interest: Lat 37.8N and Lon 75.4W
 ```

+`myiriplot.c` is an example of C code running `myiritest.c` and incorporating gnuplot for EDP visualization.

 ## Discussion

 This exercise provides a valuable example of scientific computation involving C-Fortran interface and shared library.